Check out the benefits of a Wyoming qualified Spend Thrift Trust.

 - It gives iron clad asset protection.
 It is a separate entity from its creator, managed by a Trustee not the creator.
 As such the assets inside of the trust cannot be taken out of it to satisfy an obligation of the creator of the trust.

 - Allows for using a Private Trust Company as Trustee.
 The Trustee must be either a person that lives in Wyoming or a Private Trust Company (which can be an Wyoming LLC), approved by the Wyoming banking commission.
 This LLC must also have an office presence inside the state of Wyoming.
 This Private Trust LLC’s sole purpose is being the Trustee to this one trust.
 The Trust can pay this LLC for Trustee services.

-- Getting more money out and having control.
+- Having control.
 The Trustee can be advised by an Investment Advisor (which can be an LLC).
 The creator can be the manager of this LLC and also a member of it.
 The Trust can pay this LLC for investment advice.
-This allows for money to be removed from the trust and also gives the creator total say in what the trust is allowed to do, as by law the Trustee must do what the Advisor says.
+This gives the creator total say in what the trust is allowed to do, as by law the Trustee must do what the Advisor says.

 - Flexibility and control.
 The Trust beneficiary can be an LLC.
 This LLC can be managed by the creator, but the creator cannot be a member of it.
 The members can be changed, giving the creator flexibility over who gets the assets of the trust, if say there was something that changed with one of the original members of the Beneficiary LLC.

 Cost is $4995 which includes the Trust written to your exact specifications by an attorney, two hours of attorney time, a Private Trust Company, a Wyoming LLC Beneficiary and an Investment Advisor LLC, physical address and mail forwarding service, VM phone service, and help to establish bank account.